meta-company/makex/documents/source/makex-files.md

 The default names to search can be changed with the {data}`makex.makex_files<TOML.makex.makex_files>` configurable.

 <!--
 The name of a file can be specified absolutely.

 The list of files to check can be specified on the {option}`command line<makex --makex-file-names>` or configuration file.
 -->

 If several of these files exist in a directory, they will be searched in the order specified.
+The first match will be used as the folder's primary (or default) Makex file.

+The extension of makex files is `.mx`.

 <!-- They will be tested, in order, for a
 magic marker to see if they are a Makex file and the first Makex-looking file will be parsed. -->